Dispute resolution: what do clients really want?

 Here’s a link to the full report.

-Andrew is also co-hosting an event with us on Tuesday 9 October - Cutting the cost of conflict: Getting disputes resolved and getting the result you want.
+Andrew co-hosted an event with us on Tuesday 9 October 2018 - Cutting the cost of conflict: Getting disputes resolved and getting the result you want.
 For more information click here.